-University of Alaska Anchorage offers 1 Physical Therapy Technician/Assistant degree programs.
-It's a large, public, four-year university in a large city.
-In 2019, 12 Physical Therapy Technician/Assistant students graduated with students earning 12 Associate's degrees.
+Finlandia University offers 1 Physical Therapy Technician/Assistant degree programs.
+It's a very small, private not-for-profit, four-year university in a remote town.
+In 2019, 14 Physical Therapy Technician/Assistant students graduated with students earning 14 Associate's degrees.

 |School||Average Tuition||Student Teacher Ratio||Enrolled Students|